 If your insurance provider informs you that your car insurance policy has been voided or cancelled, it’s important that you don’t bury your head in the sand.
-Instead, it will be better if you contact your insurer immediately to find out why your policy has been cancelled.
+Instead, it will be better if you contact your insurer immediately to find out the reasons.
 That way, you may be able to rectify the issue quickly.

-If you are not happy with your insurer’s decision for cancelling or voiding your policy, you may be able to make an appeal, but the quicker you act, the more likely you are to find a solution.
+If you are not happy with your insurer’s decision for cancelling or voiding your policy, you may be able to appeal.
+The quicker you act, the more likely you are to find a solution.
 Complain in writing to your insurer first.
 If you’re not happy with its response, you can escalate your complaint to the Financial Ombudsman Service (FOS).

-Unfortunately, having a car insurance policy cancelled or voided, even if the reason wasn’t your fault, can mean you have to pay more for cover in future, or struggle to find a policy to cover you.
+Unfortunately, yes.
+Having a car insurance policy cancelled or voided, even if the reason wasn’t your fault, can mean you struggle to find a policy to cover you.
 Providers will consider you a higher risk of being a problem customer, so may be unwilling to insure you at all.